-1.1 TSP and TVP 1 2.1 Edge removal and reconnection of 2-opt algorithm 19 3.1 3.2 3.3 The running time as a function of amount of hybridization Quality results for case $pr439$ as the amount of hybridization increases.
-Quality results for all cases using end-hybridization 40 40 41 4.1 TSP and TVP, Two rectangles represent buildings (obstacles) in the city.
-Red nodes represent interesting sites in the city (vertices from set S), black nodes represent crossroads in the city (vertices from set X), the red line represent the Euclidean shortest connection between two interesting sites (this is the case in TSP), black lines represent the connection between two interesting sites, going through two crossroads (this is the case in TVP) 50 4.2 Each node represents connected component consisting of nodesvertices only from either X or S , while edges represent (arbitrarily many) connections between components 50 4.3 Each node in the graph represents an arbitrary amount of vertices from a single set that are arbitrarily interconnected.
-The edges represent (arbitrarily many) connections to other such sets 51 (arbitrarily many) connections to other such sets 01
+1.1 TSP and TVP 1 2.1 Edge removal and reconnection of 2-opt algorithm 21 3.1 3.2 3.3 The running time as a function of amount of hybridization Quality results for case $pr439$ as the amount of hybridization increases.
+Quality results for all cases using end-hybridization 42 42 43 4.1 TSP and TVP, Two rectangles represent buildings (obstacles) in the city.
+Red nodes represent interesting sites in the city (vertices from set S), black nodes represent crossroads in the city (vertices from set X), the red line represent the Euclidean shortest connection between two interesting sites (this is the case in TSP), black lines represent the connection between two interesting sites, going through two crossroads 4.2 (this is the case in TVP) 52 4.3 connections between components 52 (arbitrarily many) connections to other such sets 53